typijs/typijs/README.md

 So after we done all things above, how to we create a page.
 In Angular CMS, we have the admin/editor UI to manage all pages like this

-The Editor UI can be accessed via router: http://localhost:4200/cms/editor

-The Admin UI can be accessed via router: http://localhost:4200/cms/admin

-**Using the account: **

-`admin/12345678` or `editor/1234qwer!`

 ## How it run
 I created a GIF for demo purpose.
 It's just only 35MB (haha), so be patient for loading please.